aditya-hansraj/Learning-Node/README.md

 # Learning-Node

-* created a useless blog website using Node, express MVC, MongoDB atlas with no styles :)
+* created a useless blog website using Node, express MVC, MongoDB atlas and ejs view engine with no styles :)